The Age of Light

 The Black Swan of Paris

 Robards’ World War II novel gives us an occupied Paris full of cabarets and battlefields, as singer Genevieve Dumon infiltrates the Nazis while spying for the Resistance.
 But when her mother is captured, members of the Resistance fear she'll spill secrets and want her killed, leaving the horrified Genevieve — and her long-lost sister — to find and rescue her mother before it's too late.
-The book, an emotional tapestry of divided loyalties and love, will be released on June 30, 2020.
+The book offers an emotional tapestry of divided loyalties and love (2020).

 The Paris Hours

 Want a quick 24-hour stopover in 1920s Paris?
-George's delicious new novel (release date: May 5, 2020) takes place in just one day in 1927, when four diverse characters struggle with love, loss and memory.
+George's delicious new novel (2020) takes place in just one day in 1927, when four diverse characters struggle with love, loss and memory.
 A refugee tries to drown his memories in his puppet shows; a celebrity journalist is haunted by the unfinished book he's writing about his vanished baby daughter, a debt-ridden man searches for the love of his life, and a woman — Marcel Proust's maid — desperately tries to find the writer's missing notebook before it can reveal her terrible secret.

 All the Ways We Said Goodbye